Particular/docs.particular.net/samples/rabbitmq/simple/sample.md

 snippet: ConfigureRabbit

-The username and password can also be configured via the connection string.
-If these are not present, the connection string effectively defaults to `host=localhost;username=guest;password=guest`.
+The username and password can be configured via the connection string.
+If these are not present, the connection string defaults to `host=localhost;username=guest;password=guest`.